cfgauss/r-novice-gapminder/_episodes/10-dplyr.md

 ~~~
 {: .r}

+> ## Tip:
+>
+> The line breaks in our commands do not need to be in specific locations.
+They can be made wherever
+> necessary to keep your code neat and make it easier to read.
+Some people place them to keep the lines roughly
+> and equal length, while others put a single option on each line.
+The benefit of this approach is that you can
+> use in line comments to remind you what each option does.
+Whichever approach you use, remember to keep the
+> `+` at the end of the line so R knows that your command continues on the next line.

 As with last time, first we pass the gapminder dataframe to the `filter`
 function, then we pass the filtered version of the gapminder dataframe to the
 `select` function. **Note:** The order of operations is very important in this